cmusv-sc/Practicum2014-Ericsson-Authentication/AuthenticationClient/README.md

 Authentication Client
 =====================
+#### Used to register share resoruce which has this application

+when you directly open this application, you can use it to register the device which has this application as share resoruce

+#### Used to do authentication

- This android application provides the FaceActivity which is used by applications to do the authentication.
+ This android application provides the FaceActivity which is used by third party applications to do the authentication.

 ```
  Manifest file
   <activity
       android:name="edu.cmu.ini.impli_auth.auth_client.face.FaceActivity"
       android:label="@string/app_name"
       android:screenOrientation="landscape"